Naive Bayes Classifiers

 Consider a fictional dataset that describes the weather conditions for playing a game of golf.
-Given the weather conditions, each tuple classifies the conditions as fit(“Yes”) or unfit(“No”) for plaing golf.
+Given the weather conditions, each tuple classifies the conditions as fit(“Yes”) or unfit(“No”) for playing golf.

-Here is a screenshot of the tabular representation of our dataset.
+Here is a tabular representation of our dataset.

 The dataset is divided into two parts, namely, feature matrix and the response vector.

 - Feature matrix contains all the vectors(rows) of dataset in which each vector consists of the value of dependent features.
 In above dataset, features are ‘Outlook’, ‘Temperature’, ‘Humidity’ and ‘Windy’.